ksaadDE/CoronaWashNews/README.md

 # Important Notice & Legal Stuff
 ### Allowed
-It's allowed to share, clone, rebuild etc.
-Also small performance improvements are allowed.
-Contributing is also allowed as far it doesn't hit the "not allowed" points below.
+*sharing, building, cloneing, bug fixing, contribution  (small changes, without hitting "not allowed points")

 If your changes hitting the points below in a peaceful way, please feel free to contact us.
+A written approval for specific usages is possible.

 ### Not allowed:
-Spread Fake News, exchange the authors of the app, faking the App, using the Logo without permission, making money (or other currencies / ressources) out of it in any way
+*Fake News
+*Wrong contributions
+*Making money out of it (in anyway or any ressources) *Exchanging the names of the authors (in any way) *Using it for not inteded usage
+*Claiming that we are officals

 ### Copyright & Reminder self-care